THUMBPRINT Presidents

 The Steps

-1. Squirt a bit paint on the tray/plate.
+1. Squirt a bit of paint on the tray/plate.

 4. Apply your second silver print.